sexfrance/LogMagix/README.md

 ## 🖥️ Contributing

 Contributions are welcome!
-If you would like to contribute to the project, feel free to fork the repository and submit a pull request.
+Feel free to fork the repository, make changes, and submit a pull request.

 ## 👤 Author